Steel Dynamics Inc. (STLD) Shares Down Despite Recent Market Volatility

 STLD’s Market Performance

-STLD’s stock has seen a -11.22% decrease for the week, with a -4.93% drop in the past month and a 7.27% gain in the past quarter.
-The volatility ratio for the week is 4.56%, and the volatility levels for the past 30 days are at 3.67% for Steel Dynamics Inc. The simple moving average for the last 20 days is -7.47% for STLD stock, with a simple moving average of 25.87% for the last 200 days.
+STLD’s stock has seen a -23.27% decrease for the week, with a -17.78% drop in the past month and a -7.30% fall in the past quarter.
+The volatility ratio for the week is 6.67%, and the volatility levels for the past 30 days are at 4.15% for Steel Dynamics Inc. The simple moving average for the last 20 days is -18.80% for STLD stock, with a simple moving average of 9.92% for the last 200 days.

 Analysts’ Opinion of STLD

-Many brokerage firms have already submitted their reports for STLD stocks, with Goldman repeating the rating for STLD by listing it as a “Neutral.”
-The predicted price for STLD in the upcoming period, according to Goldman is $118 based on the research report published on January 27th of the current year 2023.
+Goldman, on the other hand, stated in their research note that they expect to see STLD reach a price target of $118, previously predicting the price at $114.
+The rating they have provided for STLD stocks is “Neutral” according to the report published on January 27th, 2023.

-BofA Securities, on the other hand, stated in their research note that they expect to see STLD reach a price target of $121.
-The rating they have provided for STLD stocks is “Buy” according to the report published on January 04th, 2023.
+BofA Securities gave a rating of “Buy” to STLD, setting the target price at $121 in the report published on January 04th of the current year.

 Insider Trading